micro-manager/pymmcore/maintainer-notes.md

 - Swig.
   - Swig 1.x generates code that is no longer compatible with Python 3.x.
   - Swig 4.x should be used.

-- Python version support
-  - Python 3.5 and 3.6 have, in their Windows `pyconfig.h`, the macro
-    definition `#define timezone _timezone`.
-This breaks `DeviceUtils.h`, which defines a fake-POSIX `struct timezone` (bad idea, but used by multiple device adapters so not easy to remove).
-  - Until a workaround is implemented (should not be hard because MMCore does not use `timezone`), Windows wheels can only be built for 3.7 and 3.8.

 Building Boost on Windows